MindUP for Young Children

 The MindUP lessons are also adapted into parent sessions and implemented with Merrymount families in concurrent weekly sessions for parents and young children.
 There is also a component where the parents and children work together to help reinforce transferring the skills to their everyday lives.

 The Trauma-Informed Framework informs educators on why they should meet their children’s needs, even if challenged with external stressors and adversity and the MindUP program helps educators learn how to stay attuned and responsive in their relationships with their children.

-The MindUP for Young Children project has currently wrapped up the pilot year, completing MindUP in a Trauma Informed Framework in 15 LDCSB classrooms and two parent/ child groups at Merrymount.
+Led by Dr. Claire Crooks and Dr. Karen Bax, the MindUP for Young Children project has wrapped up the pilot year, completing MindUP in a Trauma Informed Framework in 15 LDCSB classrooms and two parent/ child groups at Merrymount.
 Preliminary results will be shared soon.
 We are currently preparing to expand the intervention to more LDCSB classrooms and Merrymount parent/ child groups in the fall.

 Trainings & Presentations

 - Partnering to Implement an Evidence-Based SEL Program Within a Trauma-Informed Framework